Spencer Dinwiddie NBA Playoffs Player Props: Nets vs. 76ers

-In this piece we'll break down Dinwiddie's stats and trends, helping you make good selections on prop bets.
+Let's break down Dinwiddie's prop bets, and some stats and trends to help you select good wagers.

 Spencer Dinwiddie Prop Bets vs. the 76ers